 Special Education Instructional Personnel Service Units

-The Budget Act of 2015 as amended by Senate Bill 101 (Chapter 321, Statutes of 2015) does not provide a growth appropriation for the Infant Program.
+The Budget Act of 2016 as amended by Senate Bill 826 (Chapter 23, Statutes of 2016) does not provide a growth appropriation for the Infant Program.
 Thus, in accordance with California Education Code (EC) Section 56432(h) (see below), the California Department of Education (CDE) will not be able to increase the number of instructional personnel service units (units) for purposes of state apportionments.
-However, as in years past, the CDE makes available to each special education local plan area (SELPA) the Infant Reallocation and Growth Report through a web based application.
-These units are calculated pursuant to EC Section 56432 and the Budget Act of 2015.
+However, as in years past, the CDE makes available to each special education local plan area (SELPA) the Infant Reallocation and Growth Report through a Web based application.
+These units are calculated pursuant to EC Section 56432 and the Budget Act of 2016.
 The Description of the Infant Reallocation and Growth Report provides line descriptions and calculation details to guide SELPAs when reviewing the Infant Reallocation and Growth Report.

 Special attention should be given to Lines 6.d and 8.d of the Infant Reallocation and Growth Report.

 - A negative number on Line 6.d (Total units to be released) indicates a release of units; anything other than a negative number represents no loss of units.
 To avoid this release of units per EC Section 56432(g), SELPAs must submit a waiver request form and provide programmatic justification for the waiver.
-The Infant Program Waiver Request document is available by clicking on the link provided below.
+The Infant Program Waiver Request document is available at the link provided below.

 - A positive number on Line 8.d (Total units available) indicates units available to the SELPA.
-Unfortunately, as explained above, these will not be funded in 2015–16 and all units will remain the same as in the prior year.
+As explained above, these will not be funded in 2016–17 and all units will remain the same as in the prior year.